Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 If you use your loan for qualified expenses, your loan will be forgiven.
 But what if you make a purchase that isn’t a qualified expense or fail to meet other requirements?
 If this is the case, you will be required to repay at least a portion of your loan.

-As previously mentioned, there are a few things that can prevent you from receiving 100% forgiveness on your PPP loan.
+As previously mentioned, a few things can prevent you from receiving 100% forgiveness on your PPP loan.
 As a quick reminder, those are:

 - Using your loan funds for another debt obligation that isn’t your payroll, rent, utilities, or mortgage interest